Publication · Release

 realtime_fps = frames_sent_by_server / wall_clock_seconds

-A model receiving 60 FPS that acts at 4 APM is not closing the loop; it is sampling a movie.
+A model receiving 60 FPS that acts at 4 APM is not closing the loop.
+It is sampling a movie.

 Speed